Hardline Hurriyat distances itself from grand mufti`s decree

-Srinagar: The hardline faction of Hurriyat Conference on Monday distanced itself from the 'decree' issued by grand mufti of Jammu and Kashmir, that had termed singing as "un-Islamic", even as it dismissed the reported threats to the Valley's maiden all-girls rock-band as "mere propaganda".
+Srinagar: The hardline faction of Hurriyat Conference today distanced itself from the `decree` against singing issued by grand mufti of Jammu and Kashmir and dismissed as "mere propaganda" the reported threats to the Valley`s maiden all-girls rock-band.

 "It is mysterious...The way he issues fatwas...It arises lawlessness," Akbar said, adding fatwas can be issued only when a nation is governed under Shariah rule.